PCrnjak/SSG-48-adaptive-electric-gripper/README.md

 If you want to Source all the parts yourself and build your own follow these steps:

 * Source all the parts from the [BOM](https://github.com/PCrnjak/PAROL6-Desktop-robot-arm/tree/main/BOM)
-* Follow [Building instructions](https://github.com/PCrnjak/PAROL6-Desktop-robot-arm/tree/main/Building%20instructions) to assemble your robot
+* Follow [Building instructions](https://github.com/PCrnjak/PAROL6-Desktop-robot-arm/tree/main/Building%20instructions) to assemble your gripper
 * Follow [DOCS](https://source-robotics.github.io/PAROL-docs/) to get your gripper up and running.

 # Documentation: